 Labetalol is an antihypertensive agent with both alpha and beta-adrenergic receptor blocking activity.
 Labetalol has been linked to several cases of clinically apparent drug-induced liver disease some of which have been severe and even fatal.

-Labetalol is a unique antihypertensive agent that has both alpha and beta-adrenergic receptor blocking activity.
+Labetalol (la bayt' a lol) is a unique antihypertensive agent that has both alpha and beta-adrenergic receptor blocking activity.
 The beta-blockade is non-selective, acting on both beta-1 and beta-2 adrenergic receptors.
 Beta1 adrenergic blockade reduces the heart rate and myocardial contractility by slowing the AV conduction and suppressing automaticity.
-Beta-2 blockade also affects peripheral vascular resistance and can cause bronchospasm and hypoglycemia.
+Beta-2 blockade affects peripheral vascular resistance and can cause bronchospasm and hypoglycemia.
 The alpha blockade is largely directed at the alpha1 receptors and leads to relaxation of arterial smooth muscle and vasodilation.
 Labetalol was approved for use in the United States in 1984 and currently more than 2 million prescriptions are filled yearly.
-Labetalol is used in the therapy of hypertension and parenteral forms for therapy of hypertensive emergencies, severe hypertension and pheochromocytoma.
+Current indications for labetalol are in the therapy of hypertension alone or in combination with other agents.
+Parenteral forms of labetalol are indicated for therapy of hypertensive emergencies, severe hypertension and pheochromocytoma.
 Labetalol is available in tablets of 100, 200 and 300 mg in generic formulations and under the trade name Trandate.
 Parenteral formulations for intravenous administration are also available.
 The typical oral dose of labetalol in adults is 100 mg twice daily initially with subsequent dose adjustments based upon clinical response and tolerance to a range of 200 to 1200 mg daily.
 Common side effects include bradycardia, hypotension, fatigue, dizziness, orthostatic hypotension, depression, memory loss, impotence, weight gain and diarrhea.
 As with all beta-blockers, sudden withdrawal can trigger rebound hypertension.

 Mechanism of Injury